-This Self-Study Guide is intended primarily to be a guide for a program to analyze how well they are doing in providing education to students within their CYC program.
+The intention of the Self-Study Guide is to assist a program team in analyzing how well they are doing in providing education to students within their CYC program.
 One of the most important activities for success throughout this accreditation process is a high-quality self-study of the program.
-This self-study is based on reflection of how the program is implementing the various elements being asked 'in the multiple sections of this Self-Study Guide.
+This self-study is based on reflection of how the program is implementing the various elements being asked in the multiple sections of the Self-Study Guide.